foige/moxalise-api/README.md

 # Moxalise API

-A FastAPI application that provides endpoints for interacting with a Google spreadsheet for moxalise.ge.
+A FastAPI application that provides endpoints for collecting and storing volunteer geolocation data for moxalise.ge.
+The application stores location data from volunteers in a Google Sheet for coordination and management purposes.

 ## Features

-- Read data from Google Sheets
-- Update data in Google Sheets
+- Store browser geolocation data in Google Sheets
-- Append data to Google Sheets
-- Clear data from Google Sheets
-- Get sheet names from a spreadsheet
+- Timezone-aware timestamps (GMT+4)

+> **Note:** Spreadsheet routes are currently disabled.
+The API focuses exclusively on location data collection.

 ## Prerequisites